 To know the schedule of sessions on the currency market means being able to rationally allocate one’s efforts and effectively use one’s possibilities and time.
-Sessions are periods of time when banks are actively trading.
-As is well-known, foreign exchange market working hours are unlimited and it functions round the clock.
+Sessions are periods of time when banks are active.
+As is well-known, currency market working hours are unlimited and it functions round the clock.
 When the evening begins in one part of the world, in another part - the morning comes and the local currency market starts working.
-Sessions come one after another, or partially superimpose on one another, giving traders a possibility to invest whenever convenient to them.
+Sessions come one after another, or partially superimpose on one another, giving investors a possibility to invest whenever convenient to them.
 Once logged in, you’ll find market working at any time, except Saturday and Sunday, when all markets in all countries are closed.
 Likewise the market doesn’t work on holidays, for example Christmas, New Year, and Easter.

 To know the schedule of sessions on the currency market is also useful because currencies behave differently according to different sessions.
 For instance, yen usually “wakes up” and starts to move actively during the Asian session, while euro is more active during the European session.
 At other times, sharp price movements for these particular currencies are unusual.
 The most aggressive session out of all is American, which can either significantly drop or, conversely, strengthen, its very own dollar.